Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Mayer-Vietoris and additivity of the transfer

+Now it is clear one again obtains equality on applying ${\rm R}\epsilon_*$ to both sides.
+Therefore, essentially the same arguments as in the case where $\rmU$ is a Zariski open cover of $\rmB$ completes the proof. \end{proof}

-\begin{lemma} Let $i:\rmZ \ra \rmX$ denote a closed regular immersion of smooth schemes over $\k$ with pure codimension $c$ and with the normal bundle associated $i$ being $\cN$.
+\begin{lemma} Let $i:\rmZ \ra \rmX$ denote a closed regular immersion of smooth schemes over $\k$ and with the normal bundle associated $i$ being $\cN$.
 Then there exists a natural map \be \ee which is a weak-equivalence.
-Here $\RHom$ denotes the derived internal hom in $\Spt_{mot}$ or $\Spt_{et}$. \end{lemma} \begin{proof} In view of the adjunction between the internal hom, $\Hom$ and the smash product, $\wedge$, we will first show that there is a natural map \be \ee .1cm where $Hom$ denotes the external hom in the category $Spt$ and for every $\rmK \eps Spt$.
+Here $\RHom$ denotes the derived internal hom in $\Spt(\k_{\rm mot})$ or $\Spt(\k_{et})$. \end{lemma} \begin{proof} First observe that $\rmZ = \sqcup_i \rmZ_i$, where $\rmZ_i$ is a connected component of $\rmZ$.
+Therefore, we may assume without loss of generality that $\rmZ$ has pure codimension $c$ in $\rmX$.
+In view of the adjunction between the internal hom, $\Hom$ and the smash product, $\wedge$, we will first show that there is a natural map \be \ee .1cm where ${\rm Hom}$ denotes the external hom in the category $\Spt(\k_{\rm mot})$ and for every $\rmK \eps \Spt(\k_{\rm mot})$.
 The adjunction between $\wedge$ and the internal $\hom$, will then show this induces a natural map

-for all $K \eps {Spt}$ and therefore a natural map
+for all $K \eps {\Spt}(\k_{\rm mot})$, and therefore a natural map